scrapinghub/webstruct/docs/tutorial.rst

-:func:`.create_wapiti_pipeline` function that combines feature extraction and CRF model. :mod:`webstruct.model` has one more class called :class:`~.NER` that combines HTML loading, HTML tokenization, feature extraction, CRF model and entity building; it is the most convenient way to extract entities.
+:func:`.create_wapiti_pipeline` function that combines feature extraction and CRF model. :mod:`webstruct.model` has one more class called :class:`~.NER` that combines HTML loading, HTML tokenization, feature extraction, CRF model and entity building; it is a more convenient way to extract entities.

 First, get some binary HTML data: